-Warning!
+TIP!
+To help prevent unwanted data loss, before using Remove All for a category, make a copy of the document, run the Document Inspector on the copy, and remove all issues to see the effect.

-Before using the automatic Remove All option for a category, make a copy of the document, run the Document Inspector on the copy, and remove all issues to see the effect.
-This will help prevent unwanted data loss.
+≡ File→Info→Properties

-- File→Info→Properties - File \rightarrow Info \rightarrow Check for Issues \rightarrow Inspect Document
+File→Info→Check for Issues→Inspect Document